genccal/ds-portfolio/de_getaround_eu_challenge/README.md

 Second, instead saving the json to a directory, I pushed it to a Redis `LIST` as requested by `conn.rpush`.

-Last, start the Redis server first, then make POST requests to the local HTTP server.
+Last, start the Redis Server first, then make POST requests to the local HTTP server.

 ## Level 4
 First, I used [Redis Queue](python-rq.org) to complete this task.
 After connecting to Redis, I use a task Queue to receive the 'long-running' task and send a `200` response back immediately to avoid timeout.

 Second, I created a function to process the task in the background, the same algorithm as in previous tasks.

-Last, start both Redis server and Redis Worker before making POST requests to the local HTTP server.
+Last, start both Redis Server and RQ Worker before making POST requests to the local HTTP server.

 ## Level SQL
 First, I read two csv files into Pandas Dataframe.
 I fixed the null value with Pandas.